-In 2019, NRC had reviewed the 2018 performance evaluation results and the proposed promotion and remuneration of Senior Management of the Group and submitted its recommendation to the respective Boards of the Group for consideration.
-NRC further reviewed the 2019 target letters of the Senior Management of the Group and recommended the same to the respective Boards of the Group for approval.
+In FY 2020, the NRC had reviewed the 2019 performance evaluation results and the proposed promotion and remuneration of Senior Management of the Group and submitted its recommendation to the respective Boards of the Group for consideration.
+The NRC further reviewed the 2020 target letters of the Senior Management of the Group and recommended the same to the respective Boards of the Group for approval.